EgoLeX/relf/README.md

 - Input Validation
 - New optimized icons (current icons are only placeholders)
 - New modern Theme (The Beta style keeps)
+- change paths to images in a separate file

 **Planed Features after release**